 10PM: Keep the party going at Under the Volcano.
 This Rice Vilage-area hotspot is the perfect place to sip a martini or margarita (especially the signature strawberry basil variety).
 Looking for something more high-energy?
 Lucky Strike Lanes calls Downtown’s GreenStreet home, as does the House of Blues and Pete's Dueling Piano Bar–the latter of which puts a decidedly more interactive spin on the piano-bar concept.

-9AM: Ease into the day with brunch at River Oaks' Backstreet Cafe.
+9AM: Ease into the day with brunch at River Oaks' Backstreet Cafe, a woman-owned and operated Houston staple.
 The local gem—which is set inside a 1930s-era cottage—offers New American cuisine and one of the city’s most-loved patio spaces.
 Snag a table out back, where mature oak trees curb the summer heat.
 Go for the brioche French toast, Backstreet Benedict or the Crawfish Grits, paired with a not-too-sweet wild berry mimosa or the pineapple-tinged, fresh-fruit sangria.
 Make reservations and avoid the wait.

 12:30PM (Option 1): Cap off the afternoon at the adjacent pool, which overlooks Mecom Fountain.
 Available exclusively for Hotel ZaZa guests—and ZaSpa patrons—the outdoor oasis is a hub for pretty young things and the occasional wild antic.
 For double the fun, book one of the poolside cabanas, which offer prime people-watching opportunities.

 12:30PM (Option 2): Opened in Spring of 2018, the luxury Post Oak Hotel is a fantastic destination to sit back and relax.
 Rent a private cabana for you and your girlfriends, and feel free to order a signature cocktail at the pool bar.